Showing Receptive Fields#

 Reading Data#

 We need two components of data for this analysis; The Units table, which is discussed more in depth in Visualizing Unit Quality Metrics.
 In particular we need the spike_times property for the units.
-We also need the stimulus table from the NWB File’s Intervals section. !Reword this sentence!: Because receptive field analysis is so central to interpreting results related to visual coding, experiments include some Gabor patches, shown repeatedly at a set of different coordinates within the mouse’s visual field.
+We also need the stimulus table from the NWB File’s Intervals section.
+Because receptive field analysis is so central to interpreting results related to visual coding, experiments include some Gabor patches which are used to reliably drive neural responses, shown repeatedly at a set of different coordinates within the mouse’s visual field.
 This stimulus is usually shown at the beginning of the session, and typically uses the same parameters for every mouse.
 So for our purposes, we select the stimulus table named gabors_presentations.
 Below the Units table and the gabors stimulus table are shown.

 units = nwb.units